 Faced with higher costs, producers increase their selling prices to maintain profit margins.
 However, the increase resulted in fewer goods demanded by consumers.
 Thus, as demand weakens, producers have less incentive to maintain current production levels.
 As a result, they cut production, reducing output on the market.

-Governments in some countries also use tax instruments to encourage investment by multinational companies.
-Lower tax rates attract them to invest, such as setting up production facilities.
+Governments in some countries also use tax instruments to encourage multinational companies to invest.
+Lower tax rates attract them to invest, such as in setting up production facilities.
 Such investments contribute to building the economy and creating more jobs and income.

 Impact on household